 - Hot flushes (occurring in approximately 60% of women)

 - Joint and bone pain

 - Unusual skin sensations

 - Vaginal dryness, incontinence and infections of the urinary tract and vagina may occur due to the thinning of the vagina and bladder walls

 - Reduced interest in sex

 - Difficulty sleeping

 There is no one test to diagnose menopause.
-Symptoms experienced may indicate that menopause is imminent, however menopause can only be confirmed retrospectively after periods have been absent for one year.
-Blood tests may be taken at this time as the levels of hormones produced by the pituitary gland - follicle stimulating hormone (FSH) and luteinizing hormone (LH) – may be higher if menopause has occurred.
+Symptoms may indicate that menopause is imminent but menopause can only be confirmed retrospectively after periods have been absent for one year.
+Blood tests may be taken at this time as the levels of hormones produced by the pituitary gland - follicle stimulating hormone (FSH) and luteinizing hormone (LH) - may be higher if menopause has occurred.

 A change in bleeding patterns, particularly where periods become heavier, and an absence of periods (amenorrhoea) can indicate various medical conditions.
 It is therefore advisable to consult a doctor before assuming that the changes are menopausal symptoms.
 Also, if bleeding occurs after periods have been absent for a year, a doctor should be consulted, as this is not considered normal.

 The intensity and frequency of menopausal symptoms vary from woman to woman.
 If symptoms are problematic, or a woman is at high risk of developing osteoporosis or heart disease, medical treatment may be recommended.
 Ultimately, the decision to have treatment is a very personal one and should be made by the woman only after receiving a full explanation from her doctor of the benefits and counter benefits of the various treatment options.